Warpaint at Brixton Academy

 For the encore Kokal returned to the stage alone to play Baby, gently picking out the lullaby melody on her electric guitar.
 The others rejoined her for the closing Beetles, which culminated in an elongated jam as the three guitarists clustered around the drum set to play out the groove for all it was worth.
 A fantastic return to UK for Warpaint, and a promising sign of new music yet to come.

-For further information about Warpaint and future events visit here.
+For further information and future events visit Warpaint’s website here.

 Watch the video for Undertow here: